InfinityHub/FE2D_forEM/docs/source/index.rst

    .. literalinclude:: /MT2D_3layer (example 1)/modelling_parameter.in

 For MT problems, always choose ``DataType`` as "CM" (i.e, complex-valued data type).
-For the matrix equation solver, two Krylov iterative methods, GMRES and BICGSTAB (Bi-CG stabilized), are provided here.
-If the iterative solver parameter `Iter_solver` is "f" (i.e., false), then a direct solver will be used.
+For the matrix equation solver, two Krylov iterative methods, GMRES and BCGSTAB (Bi-CG stabilized), are provided here.
+If the iterative solver parameter ``Iter_solver`` is "f" (i.e., false), then a direct solver will be used.

 File ``EM_generic_parameter.in``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^